vbhat1976/terraform-workshop/exercises/0-setup/README.md

 # Getting Set up for Exercises and Experiments

-In this first exercise we'll just make sure that you're all set up with your AWS credentials, access to AWS, and get a Cloud9 server/environment set up where you'll run further exercises.
+In this first exercise we'll make sure that we're all set up with our AWS credentials and access to AWS, and then we'll create a Cloud9 server/environment where we'll run further exercises.

 ## Log into the AWS Console and Create an Access Key for yourself

 1. Log in to AWS using the link, username, and password provided to you
 1. In the top bar, near the right, you'll see your username/alias @ introterraform.
-Click on it which will show a dropdown
+Clicking on that will display a dropdown
 1. In the dropdown, click on "My Security Credentials"
 1. This will take you to your security credentials screen/tab.
 Feel free to change your password if you like, you'll be using this account for the next 2 days.
 1. Click "Create access key"